Missile/MissileBot/README.md

 # MissileBot
 A Reddit reply bot.

 When the bot account is mentioned (e.g. /u/MissileBot), the message will go into the bot's inbox as a new message.
 The message will be checked for keywords and matched to a response message.
-The bot will reply with the message, if there is a keyword match, to the submission/comment that a user had mentioned the bot on.
+The bot will reply with the message, if there is a keyword match, to the submission/comment that the user had mentioned the bot on.

 ### Design
 | Function | Usage |